FailSpy/abliterator/README.md

 my_model.cache_activations(N=512,reset=True,preserve_harmless=True)
 ```
 `preserve_harmless=True` is generally useful, as it keeps the "desired behaviour" unaltered from any stacked modifications if you run it after some mods.

+## Saving state
+Most of the advantage of this is a lot of groundwork has been laid to make it so you aren't repeating yourself 1000 times just to try one little experiment.
+`save_activations('file.pth')` will save your cached activations, and any currently applied modifications to the model's weights to a file so you can restore them next time you load up with `cache_fname='file.pth'` in your ModelAbliterator initialization.

 ## Getting refusal directions from the cached activations
 Speaking of modding, here's a simple representation of how to pick, test, and actually apply a direction from a layer's activations: